Session 2 - Module A: Advanced LangChain Patterns¶

 )

-Two-phase analysis execution ensures quality through validation.
-Initial analysis processes the input data, while validation assessment evaluates result quality and completeness.
+Two-phase data analysis execution ensures quality through validation.
+Initial analysis processes the dataset information, while validation assessment evaluates result quality and completeness for data reliability.

 validation_score = self._extract_validation_score(validation_result.content)